 - Opening a door that Link cannot go through without falling will cause the game to softlock.
 While this isn't really something you'd encounter in a run, it is important to note.

-Note: If you are struggling to press both D-Right/D-Left and Z on the same frame, you can unplug your controller, hold both inputs down, then plug the controller back in.
+Note: If you are struggling to press both D-Right/D-Left and Z on the same frame, you can unplug your controller, press and hold both buttons, and then plug the controller back in.
 This will cause the game to read both inputs on the same frame.

 Notes: The whole suite of inputs in Step 2 is the following: Standing still and holding Z, press A, B, and D-Up on the same frame.
 One of A or B can be held down in advance after Z is held, but the other of those two plus D-Up must be input on the same frame.